usmanmusa1920/flask-unity/docs/example/create_models.rst

   admin.add_view(QuestionChoiceAdminView(ExamQuestionModel, db.session, name="Questions", category="Question-Choice"))
   admin.add_view(QuestionChoiceAdminView(ExamChoiceModel, db.session, name="Choices", category="Question-Choice"))

-Save the file, that will register your related model in the admin page and you will see them if you vist the admin page `http://127.0.0.1:5000/admin`, only if you are logged in.
+Save the file, that will register your related model in the admin page and you will see them if you vist the admin page `http://127.0.0.1:5000/admin`, only if you are logged in because of `is_accessible` method.

-Now let navigate to `http://127.0.0.1:5000/login` and login using one of the user credential, we created when we were in the python interpreter (shell), the one (user credential) that we are going to use is for the `backend-developer` (username: **backend-developer**, password: **12345678**).
+Now let navigate to `http://127.0.0.1:5000/login` and login using one of the user credential, we created when we were in the python interpreter (shell), the one (user credential) that we are going to use is for the `backend-developer` (username: **backend-developer**, password: **123456**).

 After we logged in, now if we navigate to `http://127.0.0.1:5000/admin` we are able to see our `QuestionChoiceAdminView` view in the form of drop-down menu, if we click it, it will show list containing `Questions  and Choices` only, since the are the only once associated with that mode admin view.
 Now click the `Questions` this will show list of questions we have inserted in the python shell.